MySmile/mysmile/docs/source/REST API/REST API v2/index.rst

 REST API v2
 ***********

 REST API V2 will be created on Django Rest Framework 3.
-Documentation of this version in process.
+Documentation is "in process".

 .. .. toctree::
 ..    :maxdepth: 2